 Inbound marketing possesses many virtues.
 It also has a powerful impact on ROI (Return on Investment): 65% of marketers claim that Inbound Marketing Strategies give them better ROI (State of Inbound 2018).
 Which is quite logical since you put actions in place which will continue to be fruitful even after conversion.
 A quality article doesn’t disappear once it’s been published: it continues to bring you notoriety for a long period of time.

 Let’s end this presentation of Inbound Marketing by discussing the connection between its strategic approach when compared to that of SEO.

-We noted that search engine optimization was one of the three essential levers to attract quality traffic.
+We noted that search engine optimisation was one of the three essential levers to attract quality traffic.
 However, their relationship goes well beyond that:

 - SEO is a great way to attract more traffic in the long term, which feeds the Inbound conversion funnel continuously.
-Essentially, optimization is like the engine that drives an Inbound Marketing Strategy.
+Essentially, optimisation is like the engine that drives an Inbound Marketing Strategy.

 - SEO and inbound marketing both contribute to the creation of strong foundations on which your notoriety will flourish.
 And these foundations are built to last!

-In other words, the key to quality SEO also unlocks Inbound Marketing, and an Inbound Marketing Strategy cannot work correctly without the right measure of search engine optimization!
+In other words, the key to quality SEO also unlocks Inbound Marketing, and an Inbound Marketing Strategy cannot work correctly without the right measure of search engine optimisation!